Not applicable. No alternate routes offered.:

 AK: No alternate routes offered.

-IN: For most of the state's alternate routes, not including the Woodrow Wilson Teaching Fellows and Teach for America
+IN: For most of the state's alternate routes, not including the Advanced Degree License and Teach for America

-KY: Only one of Kentucky's eight alternate routes offers a test in lieu of a major/content coursework.
+KY: Only one of Kentucky's eight alternate routes has a 3.0 GPA requirement.

 Select another topic